Skip to main content

 2 mentions Positive Neutral Negative

-Character development is generally appreciated for its interesting design and decent voice acting, contributing to a good atmosphere.
-However, some feel the overall art direction and cohesion could be improved to enhance the character portrayal.
-Despite minor flaws, the characters add positively to the game's experience.
+Character development is appreciated for its interesting design and decent voice acting, contributing to a good atmosphere.
+While there are some rough edges and a sense of rushed production, the characters help maintain player engagement throughout the game.

 Skip Game Offers